kindbyte/hr_attrition_analysis_IBM_dataset/Readme.md

 📊 Dashboards
 Created in Tableau:

-📉 Attrition by Gender (bar chart with percentages)
-💰 Attrition by Income Range (bar chart showing attrition % by income tier) 📊 Number of Employee by Age (visualization of workforce age groups)
+💰 Attrition by Income Range (bar chart showing attrition % by income tier)

 Data Source: IBM HR Analytics Employee Attrition & Performance